neondatabase/website/content/docs/reference/glossary.md

 ### Endpoint

-The compute instance associated with a branch.
-A single read-write endpoint is created for each branch, including the project's [root branch](#root-branch) (`main`).
+The compute resource associated with a branch.
+A single read-write endpoint is created for the project's [root branch](#root-branch) (`main`).
+You can choos whether no not to create an endpoint for when creating child branches.
 The endpoint hostname is required to connect to a Neon database from a client or application.
 An endpoint hostname can be found in the **Connection Details** widget on the Neon **Dashboard** or by selecting the branch on the **Branches** page in the Neon Console.
 An endpoint hostname starts with an `ep-` prefix, as in this example: `ep-polished-water-579720.us-east-2.aws.neon.tech`.
 An endpoint hostname includes an `endpoint_id` (`ep-polished-water-579720`), a region slug (`us-east-2`), the cloud platform (`aws`), and Neon domain (`neon.tech`).
 For information about connecting to Neon, see [Connect from any application](../../connect/connect-from-any-app).
 ### Free Tier

 A Neon service tier for which there are no usage charges.
 For information about Neon’s Free Tier and associated limits, see [Technical Preview Free Tier](/docs/reference/technical-preview-free-tier/).